 Every single day, you pick up on facts, ideas, experiences, and lessons.
 Ideally, those all come together and shape your understanding of not just a specific topic, but the whole world.

-If you truly want to benefit from the avalanche of information around you, you need to retain those nuggets, connect them to each other, and form new ideas and conclusions for yourself.
+If you truly want to benefit from the avalanche of information around you, you need to retain those nuggets – facts, ideas, and lessons learned – and connect them to each other in order to form new ideas and conclusions for yourself.